-The top-right corner of the map is not always the best positioning approach, nor it is always achievable.
-When setting long-term positioning goals, be realistic about what is possible, especially if our competitors have similar plans!
+In reality, top-right corner of the map is not always the best positioning approach, nor it is always achievable.
+When setting long-term positioning goals, we need to be realistic about what is possible, especially if our competitors have similar plans!

-Here is the map that Steve Jobs used when launching the first iPhone in 2007.
-Apply went straight for the top right hand corner as a later entrant into the smart phone market.
+Below is the map that Steve Jobs used when launching the first iPhone in 2007.
+Apple went straight for the top right hand corner as a later entrant into the smart phone market.
 And, for them, it was a huge success and transformed Apple into one of the most successful firms in the world.